 - Say Something Logo: Download the Say Something logo to use in your Say Something Week activities.

-- Say Something Week Sample Email or Letter: Use this sample message to help get more schools and youth organizations involved in Say Something Week.
+- Say Something Week Sample Email or Letter: Are you a concerned parent, grandparent or community member who wants to bring Say Something Week to your child's school or a school or youth organization in your community?
+Use this sample message to help get more schools and youth organizations involved in Say Something Week.

 Sign up to bring Say Something Week to your school or youth organization: